Eein/super-metroid-autosplitter-wasm/README.md

 # super-metroid-autosplitter-wasm

-An auto splitter for Bsnes.
+An auto splitter for Super Metroid on bsnes v115 (for now?).

 ## Compilation